Skip to content

 After transforming screens into lo-fi interactive prototypes, we checked them during a semi-structured usability study.

 We invited 5 people to moderated usability tests.
-The tasks to which the participants were subject were related to the functions of finding an adoptive animal, going through the adoption process, and finding various types of information.
-Additionally, the respondents had to complete the System Usability Scale.
+Participants went through tasks covering finding an adoptive animal, going through the adoption process, and locating various types of information.
+They also completed the System Usability Scale.

 Usability Study v1 iterations — Adopciak